 Section 10-4.
 Emergency Securities.
 The Council may, by ordinance and without any election, issue emergency securities in the circumstances specified in Section 8-8(a) of this Charter.
 Such securities may be made payable in whole or in part from the proceeds of general ad valorem property taxes.
-Such securities may be renewed from time to time as the Council determines necessary, except that such securities or renewals thereof, unless effected by a borrowing transaction or payment obligation permitted under another provision of this Charter, shall mature and become payable no later than the last day of the fiscal year next succeeding the fiscal year in which such securities or renewals thereof are issued.
+Such securities may be renewed from time to time as the Council determines necessary, except that such securities or renewals thereof, unless effected by a borrowing transaction or payment obligation permitted under another provision of this Charter, shall mature and become payable no later than the last day of the fiscal year in which such securities or renewals thereof are issued.
+[This section was amended by a vote of the people held 4-2-02]

-Section 10-S Revenue Securities and Obligations.
-The Council may, by ordinance and without any election, issue securities, and may without any election otherwise incur payment obligations, for any public purpose payable in whole or in part from any source of revenues other than general ad valorem property taxes, or from any combination of sources of revenues other than general ad valorem property taxes.
+Section 10-5 Revenue Securities and Obligations.
+Except as otherwise provided in this Charter, no securities or other payment obligations, issued for any public purpose and payable in whole or in part from any source of revenues other than general ad valorem property taxes, or from any combination of sources of revenues other than general ad valorem property taxes shall be issued or otherwise incurred until the question of their issuance has been approved by a majority of the registered electors voting thereon at any election at which such measures may, under Colorado law, be submitted to the registered electors of the Town.
+[This section was amended by a vote of the people held 4-2-02]